 Contra Dance in New Zealand

 Besides Christchurch, there are regular dances in Dunedin, Wellington, Auckland and Nelson.
-The inspiration for all these came orginally from Ron and Cathy Arp's touring contra groups from the USA.
+Contra dancing began in Dunedin in 1996, the dances in the other citys began after meeting Ron and Cathy Arp's touring contra groups from the USA which started in 2002.
 Bill and Liz traveled with them in February 2008.
 Six dances in 10 days!
 Bill learned a lot and was keen to share the new dances with you.

 A Short Description of Contra dancing (some videos here)

 Check out the Chattahoochee Country Dancers web page for a detailed description and some instructional videos links.

 The following is extracted from a web article: "What is Contra Dance?" by Gary Shapiro.

 A caller, usually working with a group of live musicians, guides new and experienced alike through a variety of dances.